-31 Years Ago: The Cars Release ‘Heartbeat City’
+31 Years Ago: The Cars Smooth Out the Edges with ‘Heartbeat City’

-That format certainly worked as far as radio program directors were concerned: ‘Heartbeat City’ spawned five Top 40 singles, including two (‘You Might Think’ and ‘Drive’) that broke the Top 10.
-As tended to be a requirement at the time, the record's biggest hits boasted distinctive videos — ‘You Might Think’ found the band members in a variety of unusual computer-generated situations, ‘Magic’ proved that Cars frontman Ric Ocasek could walk on water, and the moody clip for ‘Drive,’ directed by actor Timothy Hutton, introduced Ocasek to his future bride, supermodel Paulina Porizkova.
+That format certainly worked as far as radio program directors were concerned: The Cars' fifth studio LP spawned five Top 40 singles, including two ("You Might Think" and "Drive") that broke the Top 10.
+As tended to be a requirement at the time, the record's biggest hits boasted distinctive videos: "You Might Think" found the band members in a variety of unusual computer-generated situations, "Magic" proved that Cars frontman Ric Ocasek could walk on water, and the moody clip for "Drive," directed by actor Timothy Hutton, introduced Ocasek to his future bride -- supermodel Paulina Porizkova.

-Even as the band embraced heavier production, Ocasek insisted that he kept his focus on solid songwriting.
+Even as the Cars embraced heavier production, Ocasek insisted that he kept his focus on solid songwriting.
 "I like technology in music," he shrugged during a 1982 interview with New York Rocker.
-“Greg [Hawkes, keyboards] has a lot of taste on how much to put in and how much not to put in.
+Keyboardist "Greg [Hawkes] has a lot of taste on how much to put in and how much not to put in.
 We try to keep it simple, although I’ve heard people say It sounds like a bank of keyboards.
-When we did the Tom Snyder show he used two little Casiotone $125 organs and played the songs on that.
+When we did the Tom Snyder show, he used two little Casiotone $125 organs and played the songs on that.
 It sounded the same."

 Still, ultimately, Heartbeat City proved a difficult act to follow -- both in terms of sound as well as success.
 The Cars entered an extended hiatus after the touring and promotion cycle for the record, recording one new song (the Top 10 hit "Tonight She Comes") for 1985's Greatest Hits, before temporarily separating for a round of solo releases that included albums by Ocasek, Easton and bassist Benjamin Orr, who'd contributed lead vocals to a number of the band's hits (including "Drive").